sheindyfr/Cloud-to-Ground/README.md

 **Goal**: The main project simulates a smart filed.
-The sensors transmit a lot of data to a client side (the 'GETWAY'), the client needs to decide if some operation (like: water the files etc.) is needed.
+The sensors transmit a lot of data to a client side (the 'GETWAY'), the client needs to decide if some operation (like: water the filed etc.) is needed.
 The client use a *Data compression* Algorithm and send it to a server side.
 The server gets the data from the client, figure out the data and restore it in a DataBase.